verdaccio/website/docs/protect-your-dependencies.md

 title: "Protecting packages"
 ---

-`verdaccio` allows you protect publishing to your registry.
+Verdaccio allows you protect publishing to your registry.
 To achieve that you will need to set up correctly configure your [packages access](packages).

 ### Package configuration